 - The Economics & Biology departments do not accept transfer credit from community colleges.

 - Physics: Students must obtain approval via Transfer of Credit form prior to enrolling in any physics course taken at another institution, during the summer or the academic year.
 In general, courses from two-year colleges will not be accepted at any level.
 These restrictions normally apply only to courses taken after enrollment at Wellesley.
 Transfer students wishing to obtain credit for physics courses taken prior to enrollment at Wellesley should consult the chair of the department.

 - An updated official transcript – listing all your completed work – must be received by the Office of the Registrar in order for approved course credit to be posted.

 - One (1) unit of Wellesley College work typically equals 4 semester-hours or 6 quarter-hours.
 That means that if you attended an institution where you took 5 courses each semester worth 3 credits each, each course could transfer as .8 or .75 units of Wellesley College work, depending on the total number of credit hours needed for the degree.

-- Grades from other institutions do not appear on your transcript and are not included in your GPA
+- Grades from other institutions do not appear on transcripts and are not included in the calculation of the GPA.

 - Distribution requirements (except for writing) must be fulfilled by taking or transferring in one (1) whole unit of coursework.
 Courses worth less than one unit that are each approved towards the same distribution may be added together in order to satisfy the distribution requirement.